Toyota Century: First generation (G20/G30/G40; 1967)

 The original Century was based on the 1964 Crown Eight, which featured the 2.6 L V8 Toyota V engine, and appeared almost two years after the October 1965 introduction of the 4-liter Nissan President.
-The design remained largely untouched during its 30-year production run, apart from minor cosmetic changes and engine upgrades.
+Apart from minor cosmetic changes and engine upgrades, the design remained largely untouched during its 30-year production run.
 This appearance has also inspired the designs of subsequent versions, as it remains desired by its clientele.
+The Century used an electromagnetic door latch that integrated a door lock, and the interior and exterior door handles were electrically operated.
+The Crown Eight used a button for interior use to release the latch mechanism, while the Century provided a conventional door release handle that remained electrically operated.

 The 1967 Century was equipped with an upgraded version of the Crown Eight engine, the 3.0 L 3V.
 1973 saw the introduction of the 3.4 L 4V, replaced by the 4V-U two years later, benefitting from the installation of emission control technology Toyota called "TTC".
 Only column shifters were available at first, with a manual being the base option.
 The manually shifted versions (Type A and Type B) were discontinued in 1973 and August 1974 respectively.
 The 3.4-liter V8 received fuel injection in November 1978 (4V-EU), enabling the car to meet the 1978 Emissions Standards.
 This also meant that the chassis code was changed, to VG35.
 The engine was once again changed to the 4.0 L 5V-EU in November 1982 (VG40), along with an all-new exterior appearance.
 Note that the 3V, 4V, and 5V do not refer to the number of valves in the engine but simply denote model names in the Toyota V engine range.
 On the "C" pillar there is a badge in blue with a gothic-style "C" for Century with a label "V8" below.
+The suspension used trailing arms for the front and rear wheels with airbag support springs.